 For other bartender tips and tricks, check out my Liquor 101 series on YouTube.

 To make our tropical paradise cocktail, you'll need the following ingredients:

+No, any brand will work.
 Feel free to use whatever is available in your area.
 My personal favorite is Skrewball.